 Attendance at predetermined times is essential to performing well in the EDGE classes.
 Excessive absences, sporadic attendance, failure to complete assignments, or inadequate performance may result in the EDGE student being withdrawn from the course.
 With instructor input, the manager, Academics may drop students who are not performing to expectations.
+Students are required to login to Moodle at least once a week and will be dropped from the course for failing to do so.
 Students are required to be online with their cameras on and visible to the instructor at predetermined times for all assessments.